Mining Intelligence and News

 Development of the Wolfshag underground mine commenced in late 2020, and ore production commenced in the second half of 2022.

-Open pit mining operations at the Otjikoto Mine are scheduled to ramp down in 2024 and conclude in 2025, while processing operations will continue until economically viable stockpiles are exhausted in approximately 2031.
-Underground operations are currently projected to continue until 2026 with potential to extend underground operations if the ongoing underground exploration program is successful in identifying more underground mineral deposits.
+Open pit mining operations at the Otjikoto Mine are scheduled to ramp down in 2024 and conclude in 2025, while processing operations will continue until 2031, when economically viable stockpiles are forecast to be exhausted.
+Underground operations are currently projected to continue until 2026 with potential to extend underground operations if the ongoing current underground exploration program is successful in identifying additional underground deposits.

 Owners